St Matthew Passion

 wie gerne blieb ich hier!

-20. Arie (Tenor I, Chor II)
+20. Arie (Tenor I) und Chor (II)

-Ich will bei meinem Jesu wachen,
+Ich will bei meinem Jesu wachen.

 So schlafen unsre Sünden ein.

-büsset seine Seelennot;
+Meinen Tod büßet seine Seelennot;

-Sein Trauren machet mich voll
+sein Trauren machet mich voll Freuden.

-Drum muss uns sein verdienstlich
+Drum muss uns sein verdienstlich Leiden

-Leiden recht bitter und doch
+recht bitter, und doch süße sein.

 21. Rezitativ